 This camera incorporates a dust reduction function to keep dust from getting on the image pickup device and to remove any dust or dirt from the image pickup device surface with ultrasonic vibrations.
 Dust reduction works when the power switch is set to ON.
+The dust reduction function operates at the same time as the pixel mapping, which checks the image pickup device and image processing circuitry.
 Since dust reduction is activated every time the camera's power is turned on, the camera should be held upright for the dust reduction function to be effective.
 The SSWF indicator blinks while dust reduction is working.

-■ "SSWF indicator" (P. 7)
+SSWF indicator" (P. 6)

-- Do not use strong solvents such as benzene or alcohol, or a chemically treated cloth. - Avoid storing the camera in places where chemicals are treated, in order to protect the camera from corrosion. - Mold may form on the lens surface if the lens is left dirty. - Check each part of the camera before use if it has not been used for a long time.
+- · Do not use strong solvents such as benzene or alcohol, or a chemically treated cloth. - Avoid storing the camera in places where chemicals are treated, in order to protect the camera from corrosion. - Mold may form on the lens surface if the lens is left dirty. - Check each part of the camera before use if it has not been used for a long time.
 Before taking important pictures, be sure to take a test shot and check that the camera works properly.